 Tamping

-I would simply aim for consistency with tamp pressure, and focus on getting a level tamp.
+I would basically aim for consistency with tamp pressure, and focus on getting a level tamp.
 You can get calibrated tampers like this one, which only allow you to apply the pre-set amount of pressure, a good way to ensure tamping consistency.

 Utilize a decent tamper, and the correct size tamper for your basket